pnkjmndhl/pnkjmndhl/README.md

-- 👋 Hi, I’m @pnkjmndhl
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 ## Hi there 👋

 - 🔭 I’m a recent graduate from University of Tennessee, Knoxville with a Ph.D. in Transportation and a M.S in Statistics.
 I am practicing ML applications, designing experiments, predictive analytics, and causal inference to solve open-ended problems.

-USING HEURISTIC METHODS AND MACHINE LEARNING TO ENHANCE THE POSITIONAL ACCURACY OF HISTORICAL GEOSPATIAL DATASETS

 - 🌱 My doctoral research was on "Using Heuristic Methods and Machine to enhance the positional Accuracy of Historical Geospatial Datasets".